If the term data hygiene conjures up images of scrub brushes and your email list, you’re on the right path to what the term really means.

 Consider the following as a standard operating procedure for future audits:

-- Ensure the marketing team has access to these details and fully understands the process behind them
+• Ensure the marketing team has access to these details and fully understands the processes behind them

-- Automate your contact removal process (more on this in a bit)
+• Automate your contact removal processes (more on this in a bit)

 You might find that after your audit–especially if it’s your first–gathering all the necessary information is time-consuming, to say the least.
 Going over these steps and updating your documentation will ensure that, in the future, it doesn’t take too long to update.